OmarMiniesy/Notes/Web Applications/Sessions.md

 ### Session Cookies

-> Session cookies contain single parameter value pairs referring to the session
+> Session cookies contain single parameter value pairs referring to the session.
 > These are found in the `set-cookie` header
 > Examples:
 * `SESSION=<session-ID>